Jetison333/rotg/wagon.md

 magic crystal ball (2 marbles) — once per round you may ask the GA a vague question. they must answer using a single dixit card. the GA can refuse to answer your question if it's not vague enough, in which case you get to ask another one

-estrogen (3 marbles) — gain tit(le)s

 anger demon (2 marbles) — at any time you may destroy all of your other itums (except for this one)

 inner peace (2 marbles) — all actions that would result in you losing or gaining an itum fail, except for the following one: you may voluntarily destroy this itum at any time

-con artist (2 marbles) — you're a master of swindling. while you are the swindler you may perform the usual actions of a swindler twice instead of once.

 bff pendant (0 marbles) — you may break this itum in half. upon doing so, give one of the halves to another person of your choosing